JLESC/jlesc.github.io/_projects/sssp_project.md

 ## Results for 2019/2020

 We have performed several benchmarks and applications on larger systems than those used in previous years to compare the accuracy of the SSSP metric for large systems.
 We perform two kinds of performance projections : (1) SSSP metric for large systems using weighting factors computed from small systems, (2) SSSP metric for large systems using weighting factors computed from large systems.
-We have comfirmed while the (2) was more precise, the (1) method also gave appropriate insights about applications' performance of systems.
+We have confirmed while the (2) was more precise, the (1) method also gave appropriate insights about applications' performance of systems.

 We have organized a mini symposium about performance metrics at SIAM PP20, Seattle, Feb 2020, "Meaningful  Performance Indicators for Scientific Computing".
 We had 4 invited speakers including two from this JLESC project:
  - "Why Run Real Benchmarks?
 Can't I Just Run Linpack to Understand My System?"
 William T. Kramer